JackMatusiewicz/SecretSharing/README.md

 Use with passwords
 -----

-A small wrapper has been provided to allow the use of string secrets, rather than bigIntegers, here is an example:
+A small wrapper has been provided to allow the use of string secrets, rather than bigIntegers.
+Here is an example:

 ```
 let generator = PasswordSharer.make ()